 The Debate Program at CMU has been active and successful for more than 40 years.
-Students have won numerous awards at the National Forensics Association's National Tournament, the National Junior Division Debate Tournament, and the National Debate Tournament.
+Students have won numerous awards at the National Forensics Association's National Tournament, the Pi Kappa Delta National Tournament, and the National Debate Tournament.

 Each year students compete in intercollegiate debate and individual events tournaments.
 The forensics squad, which typically attends 20 tournaments a year, has traveled to university tournaments in Iowa, Ohio, Indiana, Illinois, Kansas, Kentucky, Minnesota, Georgia, and throughout Michigan.
 The debate team budget pays for all tournament entry fees, lodging, transportation and meals.